Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Cemeteries & Burial Sites.
 In addition, it is included in the E Clampus Vitus series list.
 A significant historical month for this entry is March 2017.

 Location.
 39° 22.061′ N, 120° 54.236′ W. Marker is in North Bloomfield, California, in Nevada County.
-Marker can be reached from North Bloomfield Road, 0.3 miles west of Main Street, on the right when traveling west.
+It can be reached from North Bloomfield Road 0.3 miles west of Main Street, on the right when traveling west.
 The marker and cemetery are within Malakoff Diggins State Historic Park.
 Touch for map.
 Marker is at or near this postal address: 23308 N Bloomfield Road, Nevada City CA 95959, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-St. Columncille's Church (about 300 feet away, measured in a direct line); North Bloomfield School (about 400 feet away); Malakoff Diggins Clampicnic Area (approx. 0.2 miles away); Giant (approx. ¼ mile away); Alvin Stevens Trivelpiece (approx. half a mile away); Shoot (Chute) Hill (approx. half a mile away); North Bloomfield Mining and Gravel Company (approx. half a mile away); North Bloomfield Drain Tunnel (approx. one mile away).
+At least 8 other markers are within walking distance of this marker: St. Columncille's Church (about 300 feet away, measured in a direct line); North Bloomfield School (about 400 feet away); Malakoff Diggins Clampicnic Area (approx. 0.2 miles away); Giant (approx. Ό mile away); Alvin Stevens Trivelpiece (approx. half a mile away); Shoot (Chute) Hill (approx. half a mile away); North Bloomfield Mining and Gravel Company (approx. half a mile away); North Bloomfield Drain Tunnel (approx. one mile away).

 Humbug/North Bloomfield Cemetery and Marker image.
 Click for full size.

-Photographed By Patrick Duggan
+Photographed by Patrick Duggan

 2. Humbug/North Bloomfield Cemetery and Marker